taichi-dev/taichi/docs/external.rst

 Introduction
 ------------

-Although Taichi fields are mainly used in Taichi-scope, in some cases efficiently manipulating Taichi field data in Python-scope can be helpful.
+Although Taichi fields are mainly used in Taichi-scope, in some cases efficiently manipulating Taichi field data in Python-scope could also be helpful.

 So we provide a way to export and import data in Taichi fields via NumPy arrays.
-This allows you to interact with the data in Python-scope with other packages.
+This allows you to interact with the data in Python-scope with other packages that supports NumPy.

 **Export data in Taichi fields to a NumPy array** via ``to_numpy()``.
 This allows us to export computation results to other